Leadership and Critical Thinking in Sport Management (3 units)

 Business Development and Sales in Sport (3 units)

-This course offers a comprehensive understanding of business development and the sales process in the sport industry.
+The Business Development and Sales course will focus directly on generating short and longer-term revenues for a sport business, mainly from ticket sales and sponsorship.
+The course will be structured around four themes: the role of sales & sales superstars; deciding what to sell & who to sell it to; making the sale & the sales process; and building on-going customer relationships.
 Beginning with a fundamental overview of business development and sales theory and strategy, the course then provides sport specific insight into negotiation in the sport sponsorship process as well as ticket sales department structure, techniques, and strategies.
-The role of ethics in business development and sales will be discussed.

 Sport Law (2 units)

-Foundations of the legal system and legal research.
+Foundations of the legal system and legal research as it relates to the business of sports.
 State, federal, and organizational regulation specific to sport.
 Focus on contract law, tort liability and negligence, constitutional law and discrimination, antitrust law, agency law, labor law and collective bargaining.
 Skills focus on contract development, dispute resolution, management of risk.
 The role of ethics in sport law.

 Managing Sport in a Dynamic Environment (3 units)